 Pros and Cons of Farewill

 That is part of the reason why Farewill can price its services so low and it also means you won’t get support for more complex estates.
 For example, there is very little support for inheritance tax planning and the website says it also doesn’t provide an option for including property as a gift in the will as the consequences are complex and require advice.
-If you are likely to need to make lots of gifts and have a complex estate with lots of potential tax liabilities you may be better off paying for legal advice and a solicitor who can ensure your will is drafted property and legally sound.
+If you are likely to need to make lots of gifts and have a complex estate with lots of potential tax liabilities you may be better off paying for legal advice and a solicitor who can ensure your will is drafted properly and legally sound.
 For more information on inheritance tax, check out our article 'The 10 best ways to avoid inheritance tax'.

 Farewill customer reviews

 Customers seem pretty pleased with Farewill so far.
 It has a Trustpilot rating of excellent, with an average of 4.9 out of 5.0 from over 12,500 reviews.
 Most reviewers praise how easy the site is to use.
 Just 1% of the reviews describe the service as bad, citing the language used in its popup chatbots while you complete the will or mistakes in the final document.